gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 1 &ndash; Record deed of gift
 :   Procure a signed and dated deed of gift form from the donor.

-2 &ndash; Create new accession
+2 &ndash; Create new accession or sub-accession
 :   This step results in an accession number which will be needed in subsequent steps.

     -   Follow the instructions for how to [add a new accession to the **_Accession_** table](#add-a-new-accession-to-the-accessions-table).
     -   For a new donation, Record the accession number on the deed of gift form.

 ---

+!!!
+Note ""
+    If the accession is from the digital backlog and there is no existing index and you will not be creating an index, skip **3A** and **4A** and go to **7A** to create the contact sheet and make the item public.

 3A &ndash; Add private UA item to Digital Archive
 :   This step results in an item identifier number which will be needed in subsequent steps.